-Maximum Residual Disinfectant Level Goal (MRDLG):
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a disinfectant added for water treatment below

 The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
 MRDLGs are set by the U.S. Environmental Protection Agency.